qr-bao/predatorandprey2/PredatorAndPreySimulation/README.md

 ### New features I'm trying to add

-Standardize the code to create a matrix of surrounding biological information for each creature at each moment.
+Standardize the code to create a matrix of surrounding biological information for each creature at each moment.            (finished)

-Use reinforcement learning to play a game and plot the number and energy of creatures over time for Prey and Predator.
+Use reinforcement learning to play a game and plot the number and energy of creatures over time for Prey and Predator.     (part finished)

-Change the map, add obstacles to the map, and continue playing the game using reinforcement learning
+Change the map, add obstacles to the map, and continue playing the game using reinforcement learning                       (Have not started)